 Most GCSEs are examined via a number of final exams in the summer of year 11.
-However, a few remain a combination of coursework and final examinations, the proportion of which varies between subjects.
-The number of GCSEs taken by individual students varies.
+However, a few remain a combination of coursework and final examinations, subjects.
+The number of GCSEs taken by candidates to show what they know, understand and can do.